novacode-nl/deploy-odoo/README.md

 To start with a clean or new environment, just copy the directory `envs/example` to `envs/<NAME>`.

-It's *not recommended* to work with "Git branches".
+It's **not recommended** to work with "Git branches" to distinguish environments.
 This leads to troubles due to merging, like overwritten config (cfg) files.

 **Examples of `envs` directories**